Lachlan-Mayne/english-notes/Lachlan's editing space/chemistry.md

 # Aboriginal Chemistry
 Poisons and cycad leeching:
-Cycads are plants that have edible fruit yet it is poi
+Cycads are plants that have edible fruit yet it is poisonous
 ```smiles
 C[N+]([O-])=NCOC1OC(CO)C(O)C(O)C1O
 ```